Introduction

 What are Matchers?

-Matchers are functions that are used to do assertion at the end of a test case.
+Matchers are functions that are used to do assertions at the end of a test case.
 Matchers are used to test values in different ways.

 All code samples for this example can be found here